brawer/wikidata-qrank/doc/design.md

   in parallel.

-* When processing **Wikidata dumps**, we split the large input file (62 MB as of March 2021, but growing quickly) into a set of chunks that get processed in parallel.
+* When processing **Wikidata dumps**, we split the large input file (62 GB as of March 2021, but growing quickly) into a set of chunks that get processed in parallel.
 To split the compressed input, we look for the “magic” six-byte sequence that appears at the beginning of bzip2 compression blocks.
 In a well-compressed file, a new block